LUCI People : Claus Petersen

 The City of Stavanger doesn’t have its own lighting department or a person with overall responsibility for lighting.
 I work in a project office with landscape architects, urban designers and engineers.
 We all work on outdoor areas in the city – everything from parks, schoolyards, streets, public squares etc. where each person typically is responsible for lighting in their projects.
 We collaborate closely with the organisation Lyse Lux which operates and maintains all public lighting in the region.

-The key ingredients of a successful lighting project in the public space are:
+- The key ingredients of a successful urban lighting project are:

 Public/private collaboration or co-creation with user groups is vital, especially when working in the historical city centre.
 To me, this is the key to success in a lighting project.
 I recommend staging wide and transparent processes for those actors who might have an interest or stake in the location and project.

-In an ideal world, the most appropriate lighting solution for Stavanger would be:
+- In an ideal world, the most appropriate lighting solution for Ouagadougou would be:

 A full sensor-controlled and self-evaluating LED lighting system that can adapt to the situation and demands in each area.